fopelite/VerilogGuides/windows-scoop.md

 Now there should be a new file in the same folder called `example.pdf` which is the result of the synthesis, and an application called GTKWave should open up, which displays measurements of the simulation.

+Congratulations!
+All necessary tools for SystemVerilog are working properly.

 ## Updates
 This step is *optional*.